mitsuba-renderer/enoki/docs/custom.rst

 Custom data structures
 ======================

-The previous sections introduced Enoki arrays as a powerful tool for designing vectorized algorithms that are capable of processing multiple inputs at the same time.
+The previous sections introduced Enoki arrays as a tool for designing vectorized algorithms that are capable of processing multiple inputs at the same time.
 However, in many cases, vectorizing an algorithm will also require a corresponding change to the data structures that underlie it.
 This section demonstrates how C++ templates provide a natural framework for achieving this goal while satisfying the desiderata of Enoki (readability, portability, no code duplication, etc.).

 We will focus on an simple example data structure that represents a position record acquired by a GPS tracker along with auxiliary information (time, and a